megomars/RStatisticsInTheBatcave/README.md

 ```

 ### Dataframe commands
 Dataframes are two-dimensional objects.
 Variables as columns and observations as rows.
 Different columns can be of different data type.
+Think of them as spreadsheets.
 ```R
 df <- data.frame(a,b,c,d) # where a, b, c, d are vectors df[1,3] # first row, third column